lernisto/cookiecutter-pypackage/README.rst

 * `ardydedase/cookiecutter-pypackage`_: A fork with separate requirements files rather than a requirements list in the ``setup.py`` file.

 * Also see the `network`_ and `family tree`_ for this repo.
-(If you find anything that should be listed here, please add it and send a pull request!)
+(If you find anything that should be listed here, please add it and send a pull request.)

 Fork This / Create Your Own
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~